Pranav27540/GestureCalc/README.md

 **🔍 Overview**

-AirCalc is designed to make math input more natural, fun, and accessible.
+GestureCalc is designed to make math input more natural, fun, and accessible.
 By using MediaPipe and OpenCV, it recognizes a variety of hand gestures through your webcam, translating them into numbers, operators, and commands.
 This project is ideal for:

 Touchless interfaces (e.g., public kiosks, accessibility tools) Educational demonstrations